Lobbying for Good: Why we need to see a fresh approach for a resilient food future

 1. A consistent plan for health

-Consistency in delivering health policies provides clarity for business and informs long-term innovation and reformulation strategies, which are often planned 3-5 years ahead.
+Consistency in delivering health policies provides clarity for business and informs long-term innovation and reformulation strategies, which are often planned three-five years ahead.

 Taking regulatory action to address the balance of unhealthy sales will be a key part of this plan as it helps level the playing field across businesses in areas where there is no commercial advantage.
 Sainsbury’s ceased running HFSS multibuys back in 2016 but holding onto this position in the absence of regulation has put us at a commercial disadvantage in a highly competitive market.
 We therefore call on the Government to push forward with implementing the HFSS advertising restrictions and the much-delayed restrictions for HFSS multibuys.